markwilkening21/markwilkening21.github.io/index.md

     <p style="font-size: 1.25rem; color: #666;">Tracking my project</p>
 </div>

+## Week 11 Update ::  March 31, 2025 - April 6, 2025

+I tried a little different approach this week in an effort to get a more hands on approach to these modules.
+After reading through the section on
+Disk Partitioning, I prompted ChatGPT:

+**Is there a simple exercise or challenge I could try to better under disk partitioning on a Linux System?**

+It responded with a Challenge Activity:

+**Challenge: Create and partition a virtual disk using a loopback device This lets you practice partitioning without touching your real disk.
+It's all done in a file.**

+This was so much better than just reading through the modules and participating in the end of module activities which I felt were many times either too easy, or clearly more advanced than what I had just learned in the module.
+The activity had me create a virtual disk file, turn it into a loop device, partition the virtual disk, refresh the kernel's view of the partition, create a filesystem on the new partition, mount it, and then use it (created some basic txt files on the disk).
+I got hung up on a few things, but went back and retried, checked my commands, and figured it out.

+I continued this method with a few other topics from the modules this week on Filesystem Features and the EXT4 Filesystem.

+Next week I will dive into Logical Volume Management (LVM), Kernel Services and Configuration, and Kernel Modules.

 ## Week 10 Update ::  March 17, 2025 - March 23, 2025

 I've heard about Containers for a long time and knew of their importance, generally.
 I realized that I thought they were more similar to